Nimo

 Periodicity results from repeating electron configurations when elements are ordered by proton number.

-Atomic radius decreases left to right across a period because nuclear charge increases with similar shielding.
+Atomic radius decreases left to right across a period due to increasing nuclear charge with similar shielding.

-Atomic radius increases down a group because electrons occupy higher principal energy levels and shielding rises.
+Atomic radius increases down a group because electrons occupy higher principal energy levels and shielding increases.

 First ionisation energy generally rises across a period and falls down a group due to nuclear charge and shielding effects.